Defining complying development

-Complying development is a fast track approval process for straightforward residential, commercial and industrial development.
-Providing the application meets specific criteria then it can be determined by a Council or accredited certifier.
+Complying development is a fast-track approval process for straightforward residential, commercial and industrial development.
+If the application meets specific criteria, it can be determined by a council or accredited certifier.

-- building a swimming pool,
+- building a fence

-- building a garage or carport,
+- building a swimming pool

 If your renovation or build is complying development (or requires a development application through council) you'll need to apply for a BASIX certificate.
 Read more about BASIX certificates.

 The Department’s new eModule is a short online course which provides useful information on exempt development (no planning or building approval required) and complying development (a fast track approval).